Tax treatment of Esports

 International aspects

-Where a UK tax resident Esports player earns prize money from outside the UK, or from a non-UK based digital platform, they will need to consider potential non-UK withholding tax issues.
-Many non-UK countries deduct withholding tax at source on earnings.
-Whilst it may be possible to obtain relief for overseas tax suffered against UK tax liabilities, any potential reduction in overseas withholding tax, should be considered at an early stage in order to avoid double taxation.
+Moreover, numerous countries deduct withholding tax at source on earnings.
+While it may be possible to obtain relief for overseas tax against UK tax liabilities, players should consider any potential reduction in overseas withholding tax early to avoid double taxation.

 For more useful information, check out our Ebooks here.